Create a Batch account with the Azure portal

 Create a Batch account

-Select Batch Service, click Create, and enter New Batch account settings.
+Enter New Batch account settings.
 See the following details.

 a.
 Account name: The name you choose must be unique within the Azure region where the account is created (see Location below).
-The account name may contain only lowercase characters or numbers, and must be 3-24 characters in length.
+The account name can contain only lowercase characters or numbers, and must be 3-24 characters in length.

 b.
 Subscription: The subscription in which to create the Batch account.
 If you have only one subscription, it is selected by default.